MarcoDiFrancesco/LittleProjects/Notes/Security.md

 - **Authentication** because the digital signature says a message is created by a known sender
 - **Non-repudiation** because the sender cannot deny having sent the message
 - **Integrity** beacuse message was not altered while transiting

+The main **pro** about public key cryptography is that the private key is only know by the owner and does not need to be shared like in Simmetric key encryption.
+The main **cons** are:
+- the algorithms are 2-3 orders of magnitude slower than those for symmetric key encryption
+- it's not possible to ensure that the we are exchanging the keys with the real person (and man in the middle attacks are possible)

+A possible mitigation with this last problem can with the digital signatures ([Digital signatures paragraph](#digital-signatures)).

 ### RSA
 The **RSA** (Rivest, Shamir, Adleman) uses a PKC algorithm for key exchange, digital signature and key encryption of small blocks of data.